|

 As part of my steamy Java Tour blog,

-I am including pictures of every mill visited, but the link pictures there are not
+I included pictures of every mill visited, but the link pictures there are not

 very helpful.
 Instead you may want to use the mill names below (final update